stac-utils/stac-vrt/README.md

 # stac-vrt

-Build a GDAL from a STAC response.
+Build a GDAL VRT from a STAC response.

 ## Example